-Once upon a time, there was a treasurer of merchants who had three sons.
-Once his sons were old enough for marriage, he told his wife that it was time to find them spouses.
+Once upon a time, there was a wealthy merchant’s trustee who had three sons.
+When his sons were old enough for marriage, he told his wife that it was time to find them wives.

 “Let us first settle a thorny matter.” said his wife.
 “Having daughters-in-law in the same house will not be easy.
 The stories are endless of hatred, quarrelling, disrespect and shame between mothers-in-law and daughters-in-law.
 They are always fighting like cats and dogs.
 I am a proud woman.
-I have reared my sons day and night, they are the apple of my eye.
-God bless them, good seed makes a good crop.
-I would never want to fight with their wives and cause trouble in their marriages.
-It’s better to settle things beforehand.
-Give each one of them a house of their own and may God bless their marriages.
-It’s sometimes good to keep people at arm’s length.”
+I have reared my sons day and night, and they are the apple of my eye, God bless them!
+Good seed makes a good crop.
+I would never want to fight with their wives and cause trouble in their marriages, so it’s better to settle things beforehand.
+Give each one of them a house of his own, and may God bless their marriages!
+Distance between loved ones is better for everyone.”

-“What you say is right.” agreed the man.
+“What you say is right,” her husband agreed.

-The old man started fixing, painting and furnishing the houses.
-Each of his sons got married in a house of their own, and the merchant lived happily with his wife in their house, until a day came when he died.
+So the old man started fixing, painting and furnishing the houses for his sons.
+Then each of his sons got married and lived in a house of his own.
+The merchant lived happily with his wife in their own house until the day came when he died.

-After four or five years, the old woman started missing her sons who hadn’t paid her a visit since their marriage.
-She also wanted to visit her daughters-in-law; talk to them and spend a couple of days at each one’s house.
+After four or five years, the old woman started missing her sons, who hadn’t paid her one visit since they married.
+She also wanted to visit her daughters-in-law, to talk with them and spend a couple of days in each one’s home.

 When the young man returned home, he forgot to tell his wife that his mother was coming.